gridsome/gridsome.org/docs/guide-netlify-cms.md

 import CMS from "netlify-cms"
 ```

-Your `config.yml` for Github should look like this:
+Your `config.yml` for GitHub should look like this:

 ```yml
 backend: